Level of difficulty 2.75

 Vacuum seal the individual pieces of chicken in separate bags.
 One piece per bag makes it easier to cold shock them later and easier to organize and store in the refrigerator.
 It also allows you to choose just how much chicken is needed for a particular situation without exposing all the other pieces to the elements.

 You can use all the chicken at once or you can prepare just one piece at a time.
-Sealed packages of processed proteins like chicken are pasteurized, so as long as they stay sealed, they will have an extended shelf life.
+Sealed packages of processed proteins like chicken are pasteurized, so as long as they stay sealed, they will have an extended shelf life–up to two weeks.
 Once the packaging is opened, one should use the product within four days.

 Process the chicken at 135 F/57 C for a minimum of 4 hours and as long as 8 hours, whatever is more convenient for you!
 Because of the precise temperatures used in sous vide, the chicken cannot overcook.

 After processing, shock the bags in iced water until they reach 70 F/21 C. Refrigerate at 40 F/4 C until use.
 Now you can execute your favorite recipe at your convenience without devoting an entire day to preparing it.

 Peel and chop the onion and garlic, set aside.

 Submerge the refrigerated packages of chicken in hot water for five minutes to fully melt the gel.
 You can use hot tap water (125 F/52 C) or the sous vide bath if you are processing something simultaneously.
 Remove the chicken from the packaging.

 Put the legs and thighs in a large bowl with the two egg whites, the flour and the kosher salt.
 Mix well.
 Lay the chicken out on a sheet pan lined with parchment or butcher paper, skin side up.